Scorpio92/karbonna9plus/README.md

-Device tree for Karbonn A9+
+   Device tree for karbonn A9+